A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Hashing Transducer Networks and Parallel Computation

+In the previous section we have seen that synchronization barriers, together with a broadcasting communication model, allow non-monotonic queries to be computed in a coordination-free way (\cf Example~\ref{ex:false_calm}); more than that, broadcasting specifications do not appear to be really useful from a practical perspective.
+As a consequence, following other parallel programming models such as MapReduce and Spark, in this section we are going to introduce \emph{hashing transducers} (Contribution 2) \ie relational transducers equipped with a \emph{content-based communication model}.
+Under this new model, the node to which an emitted fact must be addressed is derived using a hash function applied to a subset of its terms called \emph{keys}.

-\section{Hashing Transducer Networks}
+\subsection{Hashing Transducer Networks}

-Following other parallel programming models such as MapReduce, in this section we are going to introduce \emph{hashing transducers}: i.e., relational transducers equipped with a content-based communication model founded on hashing.
-More precisely, let $\Upsilon$ be a transducer schema.
-For each relation $R^{(a)} \in \Upsilon_{emt}$, we fix a subset of its terms as the \emph{hash-key} (\emph{key} in short) terms for that relation.
-W.l.o.g. we will then use the notation $R^{(k,a)}$ to refer to a relation $R$ of arity $a$ having the first $k$ terms specifying its key \footnote{Note that if a relation $R$ has its keys scattered in the tuple (for example the first and third term) w.l.o.g. we can substitute all the occurrence of $R$ with a new relation having all the keys in the first $k$ terms.}.
-As a notation, we associate to every transducer schema $\Upsilon$ a \emph{key-set} $\mathcal{K} = \{R^{(k, a)} \mid R^{(a)} \in \Upsilon_{emt}$, and $k \leq a$ is the key of $R\}$ containing every relation $R$ for which a key is defined.
-It is then appropriate to refine how a hashing transducer $\mathcal{T}$ is defined. $\mathcal{T}$ is hashing if defined by the tuple $(\mathcal{P}, \Upsilon, \mathcal{K})$, where $\mathcal{P}$ is the transducer program, $\Upsilon$ the schema, and $\mathcal{K}$ the transducer's key-set.
-With each transducer network we can now associate a \emph{distributed hash} \emph{mapping} $\mathcal{H} : inst(\Upsilon_{emt}) \rightarrow 2^N {\setminus} \emptyset$ such that given a family of \emph{hash} \emph{functions} $H$ composed by unary hash functions $h: \textbf{dom} \rightarrow N$ and a fact $R(\texttt{u}_1, \ldots, \texttt{u}_a)$ over a relation $R^{(a)} \in \Upsilon_{emt}$ we have:
+Let $\Upsilon$ be a transducer schema.
+For each relation $R^{(a)} \in \Upsilon_{com}$, we fix a subset of its terms as the key-terms for that relation. \kWlog we will then use the notation $R^{(k,a)}$ to refer to a relation $R$ of arity $a$ having the first $k$ terms specifying its key.
+As a notation, we associate to every transducer schema $\Upsilon$ a \emph{key-set} $\mathcal{K}$ mapping every relation $R$ for which a key is defined, to the related set of keys.